Pre-Conference: March 13–14, 2025Main Conference: March 15–17, 2025Boston, Massachusetts

 • For each submission, you will be required to answer the following questions:

-• The theme of this year’s conference is the healing power of dignity.
+• The theme of this year’s conference is “‘From Invisible to Visible: Research, Clinical, and Cultural Evolutions in the Field of Complex Trauma and Dissociation.”
 Does your presentation address this topic?
 If so, please explain how it is addressed.

 • Does your presentation address complex trauma?
 If so, please explain how it is addressed.